sqlxpert/backup-events-aws/README.md

 11. When your EFS file system is ready, go to
     [AWS Backup &rarr; My account &rarr; Create on-demand backup](https://console.aws.amazon.com/backup/home#/dashboard).
-    Change the "Resource type" to EFS and select your file system.
+    Change the "Resource type" to EFS and select your new file system.
 Change the "Backup vault" to BackupEvents-Sample **(important)**.

 12. Watch for completion of the backup job, and then creation and completion of a copy job.
 At that point, the original backup should show a "Retention